ctrl-m-q/alx-zero_day/0x03-git/README.md

-This README is for git repo
+Here is the edit i was asked for